 The idea of “my kingdom is not of this world” (John 18:36 NIV) and the refusal of Jesus to even stand up to the miscarriage of justice, should put to rest this notion that there should be a rivalry between the Christians and civil authorities.
 If Jesus even refused to stand up to their abuses, how much more should we be willing to respect and submit to what is truly part of their God-ordained mission?

-Both the church, and government, are ordained authorities.
+Both the church and government, are ordained authorities.
 One is established for our own good as those traveling through this world and the other is a Kingdom that transcends everything in the world.
 I have no problem with those who do not vote because they do not believe worldly governance is the right place for a Christian.
-But it is incredible hypocrisy that those won’t so much as vote will turn the teachings of Jesus into a political message and use this in confrontation with civil authorities.
+But it is incredible hypocrisy that those who won’t so much as vote will turn the teachings of Jesus into a political message and use this in confrontation with civil authorities.
 Who are we to judge another man’s servants?

-Instead of competition with God’s ordained authorities, snide remarks or violent protests, try this instead:
+Instead of competition with God’s ordained authorities, snide remarks, or violent protests, try this instead:

 I urge, then, first of all, that petitions, prayers, intercession and thanksgiving be made for all people—for kings and all those in authority, that we may live peaceful and quiet lives in all godliness and holiness.
 This is good, and pleases God our Savior, who wants all people to be saved and to come to a knowledge of the truth.

-(1 Timothy 2:1‭-‬4 NIV)
+(1 Timothy 2:1-4 NIV)

 In conclusion, those so delusional that they can’t fathom God using imperfect men probably should not vote.
-In their arrogance and delusion of their own righteousness they would be incapable of making a sound decision.
+In their arrogance and delusion of their own righteousness, they would be incapable of making a sound decision.
 Again, I have absolutely no problem with anyone who chooses to abstain from political involvement.
 The further along we are in our faith the more we will trust the means of prayer and leave our worldly concerns behind.
-But, that said, I likewise do not stand in condemnation of those who, out of love for their own families and neighbors, appreciation for their nation, participate in the most peaceable manner possible.
+But, that said, I likewise do not stand in condemnation of those who, out of love for their own families and neighbors, and appreciation for their nation, participate in the most peaceable manner possible.

 There was, one hundred years ago, a Mennonite family with four sons.
 They lived near a small rural village on the outskirts of a bustling city, with their three sisters, and two parents.
 Life was simple.
 They would get up early, milk the cows, then clean the stalls, before heading in for a hearty breakfast at mom’s dining room table, then out for the fieldwork or to cut firewood.
 The seasons of planting and harvesting were busy times, but there was always plenty of work year-round.
 There were community events, almost always involving donated labor, to raise a barn or help some struggling neighbor harvest their crops, but life revolved around the daily chores, tending to the animals, the repetitive cycles of the crops, occasional trips to town and church attendance.